 - Use an ice pack before bed.
 Wrap an ice pack in cloth and rest the painful side of your face on it.
 This can help to dull the pain so you can rest.

 Therapeutic methods have been used by natural healers to treat oral diseases including toothaches at night.
-According to a 2015 study, some natural remedies that have been used include:
+Some natural remedies

 - guava leaves